head-dump picoCTF 2025 Solution

 Learn more

 Spring Boot Actuator is a production monitoring module that exposes management endpoints over HTTP.
 When misconfigured, it can leak sensitive runtime information.
-The /heapdump endpoint triggers a full JVM heap snapshot and streams it as a binary HPROF file - often hundreds of megabytes containing every live object in memory.
+The /heapdump endpoint triggers a full JVM heap snapshot and streams it as a binary HPROF file, often hundreds of megabytes containing every live object in memory.
+The application stores the flag in a String variable, and Java String objects live on the heap until the garbage collector reclaims them, so anything held in memory at dump time ends up in the file.

 Actuator endpoints were publicly exposed by default before Spring Boot 2.0.
-Even after the default was changed to require authentication, misconfigurations remain extremely common.
-The 2021 Actuator Security Advisory noted that thousands of production services still expose /env, /beans, /heapdump, and /trace without any authentication.
-Bug bounty programs regularly reward findings of open actuator endpoints at major companies.
+Even after the default was changed, misconfigurations remain extremely common: thousands of production services still expose /env, /beans, /heapdump, and /trace without any authentication.
+The Spring Boot guidance is unambiguous: /heapdump should never be reachable from the public internet.
+CVE-2017-8046 (a Spring Data REST PATCH RCE) is a related but separate Spring data leak class worth knowing as background.

 Proper hardening involves moving actuator endpoints to a different port with firewall rules, enabling Spring Security authentication on the management interface, and selectively exposing only the endpoints needed (e.g., just /health for load balancer checks).
 The management.endpoints.web.exposure.include property controls which endpoints are available.